Tom Brady and Gisele Bündchen Break Silence on Their Divorce - E! Online

 "Doing so is, of course, painful and difficult, like it is for many people who go through the same thing every day around the world," he continued.
 "However, we wish only the best for each other as we pursue whatever new chapters in our lives that are yet to be written."

-At the end of his message, Tom expressed their wish for "privacy and respect" as they "navigate what is to come in the days and weeks ahead."
+At the end of his message, Tom expressed the family's wish for "privacy and respect" as they "navigate what is to come in the days and weeks ahead."

-In her statement, Gisele echoed Tom's sentiment of how they have "much gratitude" for their time together, reiterating that they will continue to work as a team as co-parents.
+In her statement, Gisele echoed Tom's sentiment of how they have "much gratitude" for their time together, reiterating that they will continue to work as a team to co-parent their kids.

-"My priority has always been and will continue to be our children whom I love with all my heart," she wrote on her Instagram.
+"My priority has always been and will continue to be our children whom I love with all my heart," she wrote in her Instagram message.
 "We will continue co-parenting to give them the love, care and attention they greatly deserve."

+She also reflected on the time leading up to their split, explaining how they concluded that ending the marriage was the right move.